-Fig. 4.
-Hashing 1024 byte of data with MD5 while using Chipcon radio seems to be due to the receiving thread returning faster when a packet arrives.
+Figure 4.
+Hashing 1024 byte of data with MD5 while using Chipcon radio nate irregularly, sometimes being even smaller than before.
+This seems to be due to the receiving thread returning faster when a packet arrives.

-Fig. 5.
+Figure 5.
 Hashing 1024 byte of data with SHA-1 while using Chipcon radio